harish1124/currency-convertor/README.md

-This a password gennarator py project. it is based on random,pyperclip and
+This a password gennarator py project. it is based on random,pyperclip and Tkinter libraries